How to Install qBittorrent on Debian 12/11/10

 sudo apt upgrade

-If the upgrade involved updating a significant number of packages or the Linux kernel, it is wise to reboot the system for the changes to take effect.
+If the upgrade involves updating many packages or the Linux kernel, it is wise to reboot the system for the changes to take effect.

 sudo reboot